 Software is Not Difficult to Grasp When You Chose to Like It

-Software used to be a separate discipline, clearly distinguished from other academic fields.
+Software was a separate discipline, clearly distinguished from other academic fields.
 For example, mechanical engineering had nothing to do with software, especially before CAD (Computer-Aided Design) became widespread.
 Today, software is an integral part of nearly every academic discipline.

 Again, I am talking about practical computer science—theoretical computer science can be exceedingly intimidating and should be left to academics.

-The actual challenge may lay not in difficulty to learn it but in the bad press that software developers have been receiving since the inception of computer science as a profession.
-Other academics often recoil computer science as a kind of a fanatic, sociopathic cult.
+The actual challenge may lay not in the difficulty of learning it but in the bad press that software developers have been receiving since the inception of computer science as a profession.
+Other academics often recoil computer science as a kind of fanatic, sociopathic cult.
 That, of course, is an embarrassing misunderstanding.
 Geeks are everywhere, regardless of their academic educations.
 If you look at this technology through the lens of Hollywood movies and biased media commentaries, you will not learn anything about the natural advantages of the progressively software-driven world around you.
-Learning software must be a conscious decision, and it involves an emotional attachment to it.
+Learning software must be a conscious decision involving an emotional attachment to it.
 If you like software, you will quickly learn it; if you hate it, you are out of luck – it’s as easy as that.

 Don’t Outsource Your Soul

 The experience of the mobile phone industry trying to outsource software as “not belonging to the core business” should serve as a warning – a warning, however, that often seems to be ignored.
 Outsourcing software appears to be in full swing.

 What is even more concerning is the reason for outsourcing software development.
 In a study by a leading consulting company Deloitte, the main objective (70%) for outsourcing software development is to save money.
 The least essential goal is, surprisingly enough, agility.